wamp-proto/wamp-proto/rfc/text/advanced/ap_10_rpc_progressive_call_invocations.md

 *Progressive Call Invocations* may be used in conjunction with *Progressive Call Results* if the *Caller*, *Dealer*, and *Callee* all support both features.
 This allows the *Callee* to start sending partial results back to the *Caller* after receiving one or more initial payload chunks.
 Efficient two-way streams between a *Caller* and *Callee* can be implemented this way.

-The following message flow illustrates a progressive call using progressive call invocations when a *Callee* starts sending progressive call results immediately.
+The following message flow illustrates a call using progressive call invocations when a *Callee* starts sending progressive call results immediately.
 Note that `YIELD` messages don't need to be matched with `CALL`/`INVOCATION` messages.
 For example, the *caller* can send a few `CALL` messages before starting to receive `RESULT` messages; they do not need to be matched pairs.